 (1) In this section —

-“judgment” includes an order, direction or decision.
+judgment includes an order, direction or decision.

 (2) A person to whom money is to be paid under a judgment of a warden’s court may enforce it by lodging a copy of it, certified by the mining registrar, and an affidavit stating to what extent it has not been complied with, with a court of competent jurisdiction.